Ask Experts Questions for FREE Help!

 Oct 13, 2009, 07:28 PM

-does your suction line also freeze?
+Does your suction line also freeze?
 IF suction is reaching zero or below(pulling a vacuum) you most likely have a restriction(as mentioned before, could be filter drier, orafice, txv).
-You will also see low or vaccum states on suction side if charge is very low.
+You will also see low or vacuum states on suction side if charge is very low.
 What does your high side read while low side is at zero?
-And do you notice the high side dropping also when unit is run for a period of time?
+And do you notice the high side dropping also when unit is run for a period?

 hvac1000